dockserver/dockserver/wiki/docs/apps/system/mount.md

 You have 2 options for this value `HASHPASSWORD`.

-1. `hashed` this tells uploader that you have the envrypted password in your `drive.csv`.
+1. `hashed` this tells uploader that you have the encrypted password in your `drive.csv`.

 2.  `plain` this tells the uploader that you have the plain password in your `drive.csv`.